REAL: Representation Enhanced Analytic Learning for Exemplar-free Class-incremental Learning: Related Works

 \section{Related Works}

-In this section, we provide a comprehensive review of CIL techniques covering both replay-based and EFCIL methods.
-We also discuss techniques closely related to the proposed REAL, e.g., the SSCL and the KD.
+In this section, we provide a comprehensive review of CIL techniques covering both EBCIL and EFCIL methods. { Additionally, SSCL, which is closely related to the proposed REAL, is also discussed.}